 The ideal quick snack, tangerines are symbols of the winter holidays.
 Fiber, vitamin C, and folate abound in these portable citrus fruits.
 At a party, offer these festive fruits in a beautiful bowl as an alternative sweet treat to other rich, high calorie desserts.
 Tangerines also make the perfect snack at work if you are trying to avoid the candy bowl!

 A famous holiday cruciferous veggie powerhouse, Brussels sprouts offer a nutritional punch.
 Cancer fighting glucosinolate compounds pair with a high fiber content, tons of vitamin K and Vitamin C. Be sure to enjoy these hearty vegetables simply roasted or shredded rather than swimming in rich sauces or thick dressings for a lower calorie side dish.

 These foods and drinks are special-occasion items to enjoy on occasion; perhaps once during the winter festivities.
 Dishes packed with sugar and fat are rich in calories and often devoid of true nutrients.
 Choose these foods less often and read on for tips on how to make them healthier!

-Coffee beverages: pumpkin spice, gingerbread, eggnog, and peppermint mochas and lattes pack calories, fat and sugar in every sip.
+Pumpkin spice, gingerbread, eggnog, and peppermint mochas and lattes pack calories, fat and sugar in every sip.
 For example, a 16-ounce peppermint mocha offers 440 calories and 15 grams of fat (even made with 2% milk!).
 For the occasional holiday coffee drink, ask for non-fat milk and a reduced portion of syrup.
-“One pump” or “1/2 pump” still offers the flavor you enjoy with less sugar.
+“One pump” or “1/2 pump” still offers the flavor you enjoy with less sugar